Zaprogramiacz/MobileDevDiary/content/posts/series/swift-code-refactor/1/index.md

 Common scenario: formatting user profile name - I bet any of you faced this kind of task.

 At first glance, it look straightforward, but when you take a closer look, you’ll notice two potential improvements:

-1️⃣ One single return - simplification of the the function flow.
+1️⃣ One single return - simplification of the function flow.

 2️⃣ Centralised formatting logic - reduces the chance of bugs.

 Check out the animated gif and the code where I refactor to address these issues.